cakephp/docs/en/appendices/3-0-migration-guide.rst

 * The session cookie timeout is automatically updated in tandem with the timeout in the session data.
 * The path for session cookie now defaults to app's base path instead of "/".
-  Also new config variable ``Session.cookiePath`` has been added to easily customize the cookie path.
+  A new configuration variable ``Session.cookiePath`` has been added to customize the cookie path.
 * A new convenience method :php:meth:`Cake\\Network\\Session::consume()` has been added to allow reading and deleting session data in a single step.